Microgateway Custom Resources

 CR ContentSecurityPolicy

-The CR ContentSecurityPolicy is a Direct Attached Policy for the K8s Gateway API.
+The CR ContentSecurityPolicy is a Direct Attached Policy for the Kubernetes Gateway API.
 It specifies the options to secure an upstream web application with a Microgateway.
 It does so by referencing various other CRs that cover different aspects of web application security.

 API reference